Loading...

 Bohdan joined the second session of the Gen.Camp program.
 He underwent rehabilitation and received psychological help from leading Ukrainian specialists.

+This is Andriy from the city of Brovary, Kyiv region.
 A Russian armored personnel carrier crushed the car with his family.

 In the first days of the full-scale invasion, the boy and his parents left Brovary for the Chernihiv region.
 On the way, they came across a column of Russian military tanks.
 And one of the armored personnel carriers crushed the car with his entire family.

-Yehor and Sasha, a brother and sister from the Kherson region, spent 11 months under occupation without electricity and water.
-They and their fellow villagers were saved by a generator, thanks to which they managed to stay in touch.
 On February 19, 2023, the missile attack began.
 Mother ran into the children's room to take them to the cellar, but she didn't have time.
 There was a powerful explosion and in a second everything turned white.
 The bomb demolished two rooms in the house, leaving Yehor and Sasha under the rubble with their parents.
-The brother and sister managed to escape only thanks to evacuation.
+The brother and sister managed to escape only thanks to an evacuation organized by the Ukrainian soldiers.
 The children were hospitalized with burns and injuries.

 After the hospital, Yegor and Sasha were taken to Ternopil by their older sister.
 They learned about the death of their parents by accidentally seeing a message in the older sister's messenger.